Great Oxidation Event: Iron speciation

 Black laminated shales, rich in organic matter, are often regarded as a marker for anoxic conditions.
 However, the deposition of abundant organic matter is not a sure indication of anoxia, and burrowing organisms that destroy lamination had not yet evolved during the time frame of the Great Oxygenation Event.
 Thus laminated black shale by itself is a poor indicator of oxygen levels.
 Scientists must look instead for geochemical evidence of anoxic conditions.
 These include ferruginous anoxia, in which dissolved ferrous iron is abundant, and euxinia, in which hydrogen sulfide is present in the water.

 Examples of such indicators of anoxic conditions include the degree of pyritization (DOP), which is the ratio of iron present as pyrite to the total reactive iron.
 Reactive iron, in turn, is defined as iron found in oxides and oxyhydroxides, carbonates, and reduced sulfur minerals such as pyrites, in contrast with iron tightly bound in silicate minerals.
 A DOP near zero indicates oxidizing conditions, while a DOP near 1 indicates euxinic conditions.
 Values of 0.3 to 0.5 are transitional, suggesting anoxic bottom mud under an oxygenated ocean.
 Studies of the Black Sea, which is considered a modern model for ancient anoxic ocean basins, indicate that high DOP, a high ratio of reactive iron to total iron, and a high ratio of total iron to aluminum are all indicators of transport of iron into a euxinic environment.
-Ferruginous anoxic conditions can be distinguished from euxenic conditions by a DOP less than about 0.7.
+Ferruginous anoxic conditions can be distinguished from euxinic conditions by a DOP less than about 0.7.

-The available evidence suggests that the deep ocean remained anoxic and ferruginous as late as 580 Ma, well after the Great Oxygenation Event, remaining just short of euxenic during much of this interval of time.
-Deposition of banded iron formation ceased when conditions of local euxenia on continental platforms and shelves began precipitating iron out of upwelling ferruginous water as pyrite.
+The available evidence suggests that the deep ocean remained anoxic and ferruginous as late as 580 Ma, well after the Great Oxygenation Event, remaining just short of euxinic during much of this interval of time.
+Deposition of banded iron formation ceased when conditions of local euxinia on continental platforms and shelves began precipitating iron out of upwelling ferruginous water as pyrite.